Sporting Road

 When Did Oil Changes Get So Expensive

-Oil is now $30 for 5 gallons of full synthetic and an oil change is now $130 at Jiffy Lube and other places.
+Oil is now over $30 for 5 gallons of full synthetic and a full synthetic oil change is now $130 at Jiffy Lube and other places.
 I prefer local places, such as Castle Rock Imports or Berkenkotter Garage, or Les Schwab.
 Or do it yourself, see bottom of the page.
 For diesel or Porsche type vehicles, it is well over $170 per oil change as of 2025.
 Conventional Oil: Many customers still prefer the lower cost and familiarity of conventional motor oil, particularly if their vehicle isn’t subject to severe driving conditions, such as dirty/dusty roads, lots of short trips, driving in extreme heat or cold, and towing heavy loads.
 High Mileage Oil: Specially designed for vehicles with over 75,000 miles.
 Helps keep engines that have been around the block a few times running better, longer by reducing oil burn-off, oil leaks and gradual loss of compression.
 Synthetic Blend Oil: A mixture of synthetic and conventional oils that serves as a midpoint between the two: better protection and performance than conventional oil can provide, especially in severe driving conditions, but not as good as a full synthetic oil.
 Synthetic Oil (AKA “Full Synthetic Motor Oil”): Specially formulated motor oil made for the highest levels of protection and performance for ultimate peace of mind.
 More and more vehicle manufacturers today require it.
 See if yours is one of them.
 Included in the Jiffy Lube Signature Service® Oil Change: Change:Oil with up to five quarts of quality motor oilOil filter Inspect Key Components:Antifreeze/coolant reservoir levelsEngine air filtration systemSerpentine beltsBrake fluid level (in transparent reservoirs)Wiper bladesExterior lightsChassis (lubricate when applicable) Check and Fill:Tire pressuresTransmission/transaxle fluidDifferential/transfer case fluidPower steering fluidWindshield washer fluidBattery water (excluding sealed batteries) Clean:Exterior windows Do it yourself?
-This makes it way easier.
+This makes

 By |August 8th, 2022|Categories: Uncategorized|Comments Off on When Did Oil Changes Get So Expensive